runpod/docs/docs/instant-clusters/index.md

 - Fast local networking between Pods, with bandwidths from 100 Gbps to 3200 Gbps within a single data center.
 - Static IP assignment for each Pod in the cluster.
-- Automatic assignment of [environment variables](#environment-variables) for seamless coordination between nodes.
+- Automatic assignment of [environment variables](#environment-variables) for seamless coordination between Pods.

 Each Pod receives a static IP address on the overlay network.
 The system designates one Pod as the primary node by setting the `PRIMARY_IP` and `CLUSTER_IP` environment variables.
 This primary designation simplifies working with multiprocessing libraries that require a primary node.